George Trilling: Early life and education

 where they lived primarily in Nice.

 In 1940, World War II forced the family to emigrate again, eventually settling in Pasadena, California.

 He earned his B.S. in electrical engineering in 1951, and his Ph.D. in physics in 1955, both from Caltech.
 He did one year of postdoctoral studies at Caltech and then studied in France on a Fulbright Fellowship with Louis Leprince-Ringuet.

 Career

+Already as an undergraduate at Caltech, Trilling worked in the laboratory of Carl Anderson, where cosmic rays were observed using cloud chambers.
+As a graduate student at Caltech, Trilling excelled in Prof. William Smythe's famous course in classical electrodynamics and was named by Smythe as the best student ever to take the course over the many years he taught it.
+In his thesis work, done in connection with Robert Leighton, Trilling studied "strange" particles, whose name reflected their surprisingly long lifetimes, on the scale of nanoseconds, much more than a trillion times longer than would have been expected.
+Among these were the strange mesons - kaons - and strange baryonic states including the Lambda.
+The true nature of the strange particles became clear only with the development of the quark model, which initially had just three quarks, the third being the strange quark.